- Pennsylvania has its own exchange (Pennie) after transitioning away from HealthCare.gov in the fall of 2020.

 Open enrollment for 2021 health plans was longer in Pennsylvania than it had been in prior years, thanks to the new state-run exchange, Pennie (described below).
 The exchange board of directors settled on November 1, 2020, through January 15, 2021 for the new exchange’s first annual open enrollment window.
 In states that use HealthCare.gov (including Pennsylvania for the first seven years), the federal government sets the enrollment window, which has ended on December 15 for the last several years.
 But states that run their own exchange enrollment platforms have more flexibility on this, and most of them have opted to extend open enrollment most years.

-Although open enrollment for 2021 health plans has ended, Pennie’s board of directors has approved a COVID-related special enrollment period that runs from February 15 to May 15, for anyone in the state who still needs to purchase health coverage for 2021.
-This window aligns with the special enrollment period that the Biden administration has opened for HealthCare.gov.
+And soon after open enrollment ended, Pennie’s board of directors approved a COVID-related special enrollment period.
+It was initially slated to continue through May 15, but was later extended through August 15, 2021.
+It’s available to anyone in the state who still needs to purchase health coverage for 2021, as well as current enrollees who would like to change their coverage in order to better take advantage of the newly enhanced subsidies created by the American Recovery Plan.
+Pennie’s special enrollment window aligns with the special enrollment period that the Biden administration has opened for HealthCare.gov.

 Pennsylvania exchange overview